IFRCGo/go-user-library/README.md

 The source-code is implemented on the page, not on the components files.

 ## Homepage
-the homepage is inside the get started fplder: src/views/get-started
+the homepage is inside the get started folder: src/views/get-started

 ## TODO
 Node version: